schucda/learn-terraform-variables/README.md

 * *terraform fmt* - Formats the terraform files and returns any files that were modified if necessary
 * *terraform validate* - Validates that the configuration you have created is correct.
 * *terraform apply* - Applies the configuration that you have created.
+  * The apply command is used to also update existing resources.
+For example, if you want to change an AMI, update the main.tf file with the new AMI, then apply.
+This will destroy the old instance and redeploy with new AMI.
 * *terraform show* - Displays the current state of the
 * *terraform state list* - Displays more specific results about specific terraform managed resources.